 Although studying animal emotions provides us with much insight into welfare, sometimes time and environmental restrictions mean that more practical measures are needed.
 This year-long project implemented a standardised data collection tool for dolphin caretakers to record the animals' motivation during daily training sessions in 5 international facilities.
 Other health and social behaviour measures were also conducted to see whether the "Trainer scores" of motivation were an accurate welfare measure.
-The results are currently being analysed but are looking promising, and agree with previous findings that zookeeper's ratings of behaviour and welfare are valuable and reliable tools.
+The results showed that zookeeper ratings of behaviour and welfare are valuable and reliable tools.

 Examples oF captive animal projects

 The projects described below are all at different stages of completion but are used here to showcase how AWE's services may be applied.